near/near-cli-rs/docs/README.en.md

 }
 ```
 Typing this or another command manually, you can make a mistake or forget the sequence of the command.
-It's not a problem. _– help_ will tell you how to build a command correctly.
+It's not a problem. `--help` will tell you how to build a command correctly.
 However, using near-cli, you can press _Enter_ anywhere in the command line and the interactive mode of the program will continue to compose the command from the place where you finished entering the necessary parameters.

 <details><summary><i>Demonstration of the utility with a partially recruited command</i></summary>